C0d366/zf2-tutorial/README.md

 Zend Developer Tools
 --------------------
-Add the `ZendDeveloperTools` module to the module section of your `application.config.php`.
+Note the `ZendDeveloperTools` module added to the module section of the `application.config.php`.

+Note the following line added to the `index.php`:

+    define('REQUEST_MICROTIME', microtime(true));

-Copy distributed local settings and change them if you like to.
+Copy distributed local settings and change them if you like to:

     cp vendor/zendframework/zend-developer-tools/config/zenddevelopertools.local.php.dist config/autoload/zenddevelopertools.local.php

-Add the following to your `index.php`:

-    define('REQUEST_MICROTIME', microtime(true));

 Database
 --------
-We are going to use MySQL, via PHP's PDO driver, so create a database called zf2tutorial, and run these SQL statements to create the album table with some data in it.

-    CREATE TABLE album (
-        id int(11) NOT NULL auto_increment,
-        artist varchar(100) NOT NULL,
-        title varchar(100) NOT NULL,
-        PRIMARY KEY (id)
+We are going to use MySQL via Doctrine 2 ORM.

+Note the `DoctrineModule` and `DoctrineORMModule` modules added to the module section of the `application.config.php`.

+Put your database credentials in config/autoload/doctrine.local.php so that they are not in the git repository (as *.local.php is ignored):

+    <?php

+    return array(
+        'doctrine' => array(
+            'connection' => array(
+                'orm_default' => array(
+                    'driverClass' => 'Doctrine\DBAL\Driver\PDOMySql\Driver',
+                    'params' => array(
+                        'host' => 'localhost',
+                        'port' => '3306',
+                        'user' => 'username',
+                        'password' => 'password',
+                        'dbname' => 'database',
+                    )
+                )
+            )
+        )
     );

+Now create the `album` table via command line tool:

+    ./vendor/bin/doctrine-module orm:schema-tool:create

+Validate:

+    ./vendor/bin/doctrine-module orm:validate-schema

+Run this SQL statement to put some data into it:

     INSERT INTO album (artist, title)
     VALUES